XTLS/Xray-docs-next/docs/en/document/level-0/ch05-webpage.md

 I. Two types of issues:

 - In `nginx.conf`, the `/home/vpsadmin/www/webpage` does not match the actual file path; `nginx` cannot find the file
-- The path is correct, but `nginx` doesn't have permission to access it
+- The path is correct, but `nginx` doesn't have permission to access it (see Step 4 of Section 5.3)

 II.
 Two reasons:

 - Use a **non-root user** but still directly copy the commands in the text without modification.
 (This is basically like copying the name of another student when copying answers)
 - Insist on using a **root user**

-If you encounter any errors, please carefully review the explanations in Steps 3 and 5-2 of Section 5.3.
+If you encounter any errors, please carefully review the explanations in Steps 3, 4 and 6-2 of Section 5.3.

 ::: warning
 In the early stages of this article, a lot of space has been devoted to explaining the importance of using a **non-root user** for security, and the entire article is written based on this premise.
 So, issues caused by using a **root user** are not within the scope of this article.